Meike-K/hello_genomics_calc_py36/README.md

 Writing an app is fairly easy - there are some conventions you need to know, but otherwise you are free to use any language, tools and methods you want.
-This document explains the basic structure using the example of our python app "Hello Genomics" and outlines core concepts.
+This document explains the basic structure using the example of our python app "Hello Genomics" ([hello_genomics_calc]) and outlines core concepts.

 ## Core concepts

 There are two flavors of apps in FASTGenomics: Calculations and Visualizations.
-"Calculations" perform data-intensive tasks, for example clustering whereas "visualizations" display the aforementioned results.
-A visualization might take a clustering result and display a diagram for the user.
+"Calculations" perform data-intensive tasks, e.g. clustering, whereas "Visualizations" display the aforementioned results.
+For example, a visualization might take a clustering result and display a diagram for the user.
+All apps are enclosed within separate docker containers to allow their usage independent from operating systems and programming languages. (#Note: Das Docker image kam so aus dem Nichts ;-) )
-To join the FASTGenomics community you have to tie up your app as an docker-image with some fixed structure to ensure compatibility and reproducibility.
+In order to join the FASTGenomics community you have to tie up your app as an docker-image with some fixed structure to ensure compatibility and reproducibility.

-In the following section we'll give you a recipe-like tutorial, how to build your own app given a running python source code and some sample date.
+In the following section we'll give you a recipe-like tutorial, how to build your own app given a running python source code and some sample data.
 If you want to understand, why things are the way they are, have a closer look [here](#deep-dive-into-fastgenomics).

 ## How To (Cookbook-Style)